What do you mean by “Projects for Peace”?

-Projects for Peace is funded by the Davis family to honor Kathryn W. Davis, a lifelong internationalist and philanthropist (who earned a B.A. from Wellesley, an M.A. from Columbia, and a Ph.D. from the University of Geneva) who died in April 2013 at the age of 106.
-She was the mother of Shelby M.C.
-Davis who funds the Davis UWC Scholars Program currently involving 90 American colleges and universities.
+Projects for Peace was created in 2007 through the generosity of Kathryn W. Davis, a lifelong internationalist and philanthropist who died in 2013 at 106 years of age.
+She is the mother of Shelby M.C.
+Davis who funds the Davis United World College Scholars Program currently involving over 90 American colleges and universities.
 Mrs. Davis’ legacy will live on through the continuation of Projects for Peace in order to spark initiatives for building prospects for peace in the world.
 The Davis family and friends believe, like Mrs. Davis did, that today’s youth – tomorrow’s leaders – ought to be challenged to formulate and test their own ideas.

 What do you mean by “projects for peace”?